open-contracting/standard-development-handbook/docs/profiles/technical/build.rst

 To change the extensions in a profile, change ``extension_versions.json``, then :ref:`profiles/technical/build:Build the profile`.

 Extensions must be in the `extension registry <https://github.com/open-contracting/extension_registry>`__ and should be tagged and released.
-See :ref:`standard/technical/deployment:Create new versions of core extensions`.
+See :ref:`standard/technical/deployment:Create new versions of extensions`.

 Build the profile
 -----------------